laurenschroeder/health_life/README.md

   The animation begins at year 1995 instead of displaying an empty graph with a title and animation speed was increased.
 3. Increase size of circles so it's easier to find a country, drop animation (georgeliu1998) Radius is increased to make scrolling across circles easier
+4. Decrease opacity of data points to see overlap, increase size of buttons to match other text.
+Add explanatory text at top of visualization.

   I chose to keep the animation to show the trend of increased spending and life expectancy over time, especially in Africa.